Do We Treat Alopecia Areata and How Successful is Treatment?

 As you can see in our patient images, patches of Alopecia Areata will frequently be cleared up by treatment*.
 It is once a fair amount or all hair on the head or body has been lost due to Alopecia Areata that treatment begins to be less hopeful.

 Many Doctors recommend steroid injections which involve multiple injections to the scalp and can be uncomfortable and painful.
-The Belgravia Centre offers a range of high strength minoxidil products which we have found to be very effective in the treatment of alopecia as can be seen by our photo-scans.
+The Belgravia Centre offers a range of non-invasive, high strength minoxidil products for alopecia.
 Please note that results may vary and are not guaranteed.

 We are unable to treat Alopecia Areata of any other parts of the body including the face.
 If this is the case for you please contact your GP.
 We also recommend people under the age of 16 with Alopecia Areata to contact their GP.

 What is Alopecia Areata?

 Alopecia areata is characterised by sudden patchy loss of hair, which is due to many follicles prematurely and rapidly entering the telogen (resting) phase.
 The cause of Alopecia Areata is unknown but this type of Alopecia falls into the category of autoimmune disorders.
 Alopecia Areata is relatively common and can affect as many as one person in a thousand at some time in their life.
 Occasionally Alopecia areata becomes very widespread and severe and develops into Alopecia Totalis or Alopecia Universalis.
 Alopecia Areata is considered by some to have an autoimmune mechanism but there may be an external trigger such as a sudden shock or extreme stress.

 What are the Initiating Factors for Alopecia Areata?